 Exactly three years after the original Twin Rotating Tourbillon’s launch, the legendary watchmaking house Breguet has offered a follow-up to the highly (considering the hefty price stick that it comes with) sought-after model.
-Still featuring a pair of tourbillons on its silvered, hand-guilloched dial, this time the watch comes in a massive case made of rose gold instead of platinum.
-Although considerably less expensive than the version in Pt950, it still retails at a price of a Bentley limousine, but that’s something to be expected from a brand that is usually associated with conspicuous consumption.
+Still featuring a pair of tourbillons on its silvered, hand-guilloched dial, this time the watch comes in a massive case that is now made of rose gold instead of platinum.
+Although considerably less expensive than the version in Pt950, the new ref.
+5347BR/11/9ZU still retails at a price of a Bentley limousine, but that’s something to be expected from a brand that is usually associated with conspicuous consumption.

 The tourbillons rotate at a speed of one revolution per 12 hours so that their connecting bridge can act as an hour hand, which is, too, quite unusual and attracts attention even from those whom watch snobs usually refer to as ‘uninitiated’.
 I mean, it’s kind of difficult to impress anyone these days by a ‘normal’ tourbillon: even Asian watchmakers have finally learned how to make these little contraptions.